 The View Menu contains an entry for each debug information window.
 By clicking on an entry, the corresponding window is added to the Main Window at the last used position (see Opening and Closing Windows on page 60).

-If an RTOS awareness plugin has been loaded using action Project.SetOSPlugin, an additional entry for the RTOS Window (see RTOS Window on page 151) is added to the View Menu.
+If an RTOS awareness plugin has been loaded using action Project.SetOSPlugin, the entry for the RTOS Window (see RTOS Window on page 150) in the View Menu becomes active.

 SmartView